 A new Michigan bill proposed by Rep. Latanya Garett, D-Detroit, would prohibit drivers from operating their vehicles with a dog on their lap.
 The fine for the initial offense would be $100 and the subsequent fine would be $200.
 This house bill would not apply to dogs that are there for medical purposes.
 The bill is still making its way through the house, but it does show that lawmakers have recognized the danger and are taking the necessary steps to ensure the safety of all travelers.

 With driving with pets in laps is still legal in Michigan the possibility of an accident occurring is highly possible.
 If you find yourself in a pet-related accident, contact the car accident attorneys at Michigan Legal Center for a free case evaluation.
-We have the experience and resources necessary to get you the compensation you deserve.
+With over 60 years experience and 2,000 clients helped, our qualified accident attorneys have the knowledge and resources required to get you the compensation you deserve.